-3.11 National Planning Policy reflects that in some circumstances where there has been an over emphasis on A1 uses these may undermine a centre's prospects, with potential consequences such as higher vacancy rates.
+3.16 National Planning Policy reflects that in some circumstances where there has been an over emphasis on A1 uses these may undermine a centre's prospects, with potential consequences such as higher vacancy rates.
 In such circumstances the role of uses other than A1 (retail) in increasing diversity and reducing vacancy may be considered.
 This may be achieved through a rationalising of boundaries, allowing appropriate changes of use whilst focusing A1 (retail) uses in a more concentrated area.

-3.12 In this context an LDO can facilitate changes of use, alterations, extensions etc, replacing many minor planning applications which are routinely approved.
+3.17 In this context an LDO can facilitate changes of use, alterations, extensions etc, replacing many minor planning applications which are routinely approved.
 LDOs can be particularly effective when combined with other regeneration proposals to bring about more comprehensive improvements to centres, including as part of environmental and infrastructure enhancements.
-To this end, the LDO can be seen as part of a wider package of policy interventions in the Town Centre which the County Council is undertaking in partnership under the auspices of the Task Force.
+To this end, the LDO can be seen as part of a wider package of policy interventions in the Town.
+Reference is also made to the work being undertaken through the town forum.

-3.13 Whilst the LDP sets a strong policy direction for retail within a Carmarthenshire, the challenges facing Llanelli require specific consideration.
-The opportunities exist to coordinate with and develop upon the successful grant award under the Vibrant and Viable Places initiative and the 'Opportunity Street' scheme for properties at the eastern end of Stepney Street.
-In addition the establishment of a 'Task Force' tasked with addressing Llanelli Town Centre LDO Statement of Reasons Adopted February 2019 matters surrounding the decline of the town centre and its environs, presents an opportune time evaluate options.
+3.18 Whilst the LDP sets a strong policy direction for retail within a Carmarthenshire, the challenges facing Carmarthen in light of Covid - 19 and in advance of the adoption of the Revised LDP requires specific consideration.
+The opportunities exist to co-ordinate with and develop upon the work being undertaken through the town forum and the broader regeneration proposals which are seeking to address matters surrounding the challenges faced by our town centres and its environs, presents an opportune time evaluate options.
 There is potential to review and develop an effective strategy to promote uses to complement the town centre and out of town retail offer.
 In this respect it should not be predicated on an abandonment of the town centres overall retail focus, but the consideration of a flexible approach to complement activities which support the centres vitality and viability.
-The platform for engagement, together with a direct policy intervention, is also confirmed by the establishment of the Llanelli Business Improvement District (BID) in 2016.
-Reference is given to the Task Force Policy Themes and Actions whereby the exploration of an opportunity for an LDO is listed as Action 4 under the Environment and Access Theme.
+The platform for engagement, together with a direct policy intervention, is also confirmed by the establishment of the Carmarthen Business Improvement District (BID).

-3.14 For the time being, developers who wish to change the use of a town centre unit must operate within the legislative and policy parameters.
+3.19 For the time being, developers who wish to change the use of a town centre unit must operate within the legislative and policy parameters.
 This means that most changes of use, no matter how desirable, require planning permission.
-The practice of allowing a valuable unit to remain empty for up to eight weeks while a planning application is processed is inimical to economic growth.
+The practice of allowing a valuable unit to remain empty for up to eight weeks while a planning application is processed is inimical to economic growth particularly within the context of the challenges being faced through Covid-19.
 By creating a more permissive planning regime in the town centre, the LDO will seek to promote a living town centre environment.